nodejscn/node-api-cn/cli/cpu_prof.md

 Starts the V8 CPU profiler on start up, and writes the CPU profile to disk before exit.

-If `--cpu-prof-dir` is not specified, the generated profile will be placed in the current working directory.
+If `--cpu-prof-dir` is not specified, the generated profile is placed in the current working directory.

-If `--cpu-prof-name` is not specified, the generated profile will be named `CPU.${yyyymmdd}.${hhmmss}.${pid}.${tid}.${seq}.cpuprofile`.
+If `--cpu-prof-name` is not specified, the generated profile is named `CPU.${yyyymmdd}.${hhmmss}.${pid}.${tid}.${seq}.cpuprofile`.

 ```console